Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bills stats and trends

-- Buffalo's games this year have hit the over on five of 13 set point totals (38.5%).
+- Buffalo's games this year have gone over the total in five out of 13 opportunities (38.5%).

-- Buffalo is 8-1 against the spread and 7-1 overall in games when it scores more than 22.5 points.
+- Buffalo is 8-1 against the spread and 7-1 overall when the team notches more than 22.5 points.

-- This season the Bills have 17 turnovers, seven fewer than the Buccaneers have takeaways (24).
+- This year the Bills have 17 turnovers, seven fewer than the Buccaneers have takeaways (24).

 Home and road insights

-- Tampa Bay is 4-1 against the spread, and 5-0 overall, at home this season.

-- The Buccaneers are 4-1 ATS as 3.5-point favorites or greater at home.
+- This season, as 3.5-point favorites or greater at home, the Buccaneers are 4-1 ATS.

-- In five home games this year, Tampa Bay has hit the over three times.
+- This season, Tampa Bay has hit the over in three of five games at home.

-- The average total in Buccaneers home games this season is 49.8 points, 2.7 fewer than this contest's over/under (52.5).
+- The average total in Buccaneers home games this season is 49.8 points, 3.7 fewer than this outing's over/under (53.5).

-- This year away from home, Buffalo is 5-2 against the spread and 5-2 overall.
+- Away from home, Buffalo is 5-2 overall and 5-2 against the spread.

-- As 3.5-point underdogs or more away from home, the Bills are 4-2 ATS.
+- The Bills are 4-2 ATS as 3.5-point underdogs or more away from home.

-- In seven road games this year, Buffalo has hit the over three times.
+- This season, in seven away games, Buffalo has gone over the total three times.

 Powered by Data Skrive.